MFYDev/ghost-meilisearch/README.md

 # Sync all posts from Ghost to Meilisearch
 ghost-meilisearch sync --config config.json

+# Index a single post by ID
+ghost-meilisearch index <post-id> --config config.json

+# Delete a single post from the index by ID
+ghost-meilisearch delete <post-id> --config config.json

 # Clear all documents from the index
 ghost-meilisearch clear --config config.json